nerdfiles/periodic-table-of-information/docs/images/architecture-internal.md

 #### Verb             [Aa]

 See [Action](https://schema.org/Action).
-(If it helps, then of the verb `to page` as in `to page someone`; now `to web page`.
+(If it helps, think of the verb `to page` as in `to page someone`; now `to web page`.
 This should help with thinking about the ontology pertaining to https://schema.org/WebPage).
 Now then we might think of Web Pagers as the most basic metaphor for the capabilities of a web page, insofar as a web pages most basic use-case.
 That said, pages are the most accessible and usable devices ever created from a cognitive to ergonomic standpoint.

 #### Method           [Am]